 I believe that none of us fit perfectly into a box that someone else creates, not even me!
 So even though you may not identify as a Dreamer Fibre Muse, I’ll bet there’s a little bit of Dreamer inside of you.
 If you’ve ever been inspired by the color of your yarn to knit something, that's your inner Dreamer Fibre Muse talking.
 So I think you’ll find that the patterns and articles inside this issue inspire that side of your personality, even if it’s not your dominant trait.

 Besides, what’s life without a little challenge?
 Just as I challenged myself to create this issue, I hope you’ll challenge yourself to do new things, and to discover truths about yourself that you may not have uncovered before.

 Is [x] pattern in the issue?
 I can't find the pattern page on Ravelry...

 To see which patterns are in the issue, flip through the lookbook!
 Single patterns in the issue are released every couple of weeks after the initial launch of the full issue.
 This will also mean that the page for the design won't be up on Ravelry until that pattern's launch.
 This was an intentional decision in order to keep things focused.
 As the creation of each pattern in the issue was a collaborative effort between Aroha Knits + an indie yarn brand, I wanted to do separate releases for the single patterns themselves to not only highlight the story of each design but also the contribution and the story of the yarn that was used for it.
 It is part of our mission to shine a light on the hidden gems in the community and help them get the recognition they deserve.

 You can purchase the issue and get all the patterns and enjoy the content within upfront or wait for the pattern to be released onto Ravelry in the upcoming months.

-Here's a look at the patterns in the giver issue
+Here's a look at the patterns in the Dreamer issue

 WORDS OF LOVE FROM THE FIBRE MUSE COMMUNITY